ksulaiman1/ksulaiman1/README.md

 ### Yes!
 Hello there, Sulaiman Kagumire here👋
 *sulaiman.kagumire@gmail.com*

-An MS. Computer Science Finalist from Makerere University, Kampala Uganda, currently working as a Machine Learning Researcher.
-Passionate about utilizing Data Science and Machine Learning to make our planet a happpy hunting ground.
+I am an MS Computer Science Finalist from Makerere University, Kampala Uganda, currently working as a Machine Learning Researcher.
+My passion lies in utilizing data science and machine learning to solve real-world problems and create positive change.

 ## 💼 Skills and Technologies